Kyanite

 Natural kyanite for sale in our gem shop

-We make custom made kyanite jewelry as engagement rings, necklaces, stud earrings, bracelets, pendants… Please contact us for a quote.
+We make custom-made kyanite jewelry, such as engagement rings, necklaces, stud earrings, bracelets, and pendants.
+Please contact us for a quote.